TechLeo-Libraries/BuildML/README.md

 ### v1.0.1 (January 2024):

-- Removed boxplot graph from eda_visual.
+- Removed boxplot graph from `eda_visual`.
-- Added new parameters for eda_visual.
+- Added new parameters for `eda_visual`.
-- Removed user_guide from SupervisedLearning parameter in documentation.
+- Removed `user_guide` from SupervisedLearning parameter in documentation.
 - Improved documentation.

 ### v1.0.2 (January 2024):

 - Improved documentation.
 - Fix for building all models without splitting the data.
-- Updated requirements.txt file.
+- Updated `requirements.txt` file.
 - Fix dependency error in installation.

 ### v1.0.3 (January 2024):

 - Allow the method `count_column_categories` to work for split_data.
+- Improved documentation.

 ## Contributors
 We'd like to express our gratitude to the following contributors who have influenced and supported BuildML: